-When your child is participating in the Children's Long-Term Support (CLTS) Medicaid Waivers, you may be liable for a certain portion of the cost of your child's waiver services.
-After you and your service coordinator have finalized the development of your child's Individual Service Plan (ISP), your service coordinator will apply a formula to determine whether or not you will have a Parental Payment liability.
+When your child is participating in the Children's Long-Term Support (CLTS) Medicaid Waiver Program, you may be liable for a certain portion of the cost of your child's waiver services.
+After you and your support and service coordinator (SSC) have finalized developing your child's Individual Service Plan (ISP), your service coordinator will apply a formula to determine whether or not you will have a Parental Payment liability.

-All the rules, and the specifics of the formula, are described in detail in Administrative Rule DHS 1.
+All the rules, and the specifics of the formula, are described in detail in Wis.
+Admin.
+Code ch.
+DHS 1.

-The Wisconsin Department of Health Services (DHS) Children's Services Section provides a Worksheet for Determination of Parental Payment Limit, F-01337 (Excel), which county waiver agencies may use to determine whether or not there will be a parental payment liability.
-The formula is based upon the rules in DHS 1, which take into consideration the size of your family, your family's income, and current federal poverty guidelines.
+The Wisconsin Department of Health Services (DHS) has issued a Worksheet for Determination of Parental Payment Limit, F-01337 (Excel), which county waiver agencies may use to determine whether a parental payment liability exists.
+The formula is based upon Wis.
+Admin.
+Code ch.
+DHS 1, which takes into consideration the size of your family, your family's income, and current federal poverty guidelines.

 - Administrative Rule DHS 1